Fairfield Univertsity, B.A.

 After graduation, Ed joined the Philadelphia District Attorney's Office as an assistant district attorney.
 While with the District Attorney's Office, Ed was assigned to the Major Crimes Unit.
 He was responsible for prosecuting major criminal cases including attempted murder, aggravated assault, armed robbery, kidnapping, carjacking, arson and drug trafficking.
 Ed was responsible for all aspects of prosecution including pretrial investigation, pretrial motions, trial of the case, post-verdict motions and sentencing.

 In December 1997, Ed joined the offices of Britt, Hankins, Schaible & Moughan.
 While there, Ed handled an extensive civil litigation and criminal law caseload concentrating in insurance fraud, civil RICO, insurer bad faith, insurance coverage issues and criminal defense.

-Ed joined the law offices of Bennett, Bricklin & Saltzburg, LLC in July 2003.
+Ed joined the law offices of Bennett, Bricklin & Saltzburg LLC in July 2003.
 Ed continues to concentrate his practice in the areas of insurance fraud, insurer bad faith and insurance coverage issues.
 He also continues to represent clients in civil RICO actions.
-Ed also aggressively and successful represents numerous clients in criminal matters and as plaintiffs in personal injury cases.
+Ed also aggressively and successfully represents numerous clients in criminal matters and as plaintiffs in personal injury cases.

 [i] The Super Lawyers® list is issued by Thomson Reuters under criteria applied by Super Lawyers®.
 A description of the selection methodology can be found at http://www.superlawyers.com/about/selection_process.html.
 No aspect of this advertisement has been approved by the Pennsylvania Supreme Court.